 The following links provide email addresses to contact persons in these areas:

+Our membership contacts list includes many current and former members in other locations.
 Please contact us if you would like to be contacted by someone in the following areas.
 We will have them contact you by phone or email as you desire:

 Patrick H has started a sober hiking group in Kitsap County, and is interested in meeting with other clean-and-sober hikers on the west side of Puget Sound.
 He was active in OSAT in the mid-1990s while living in Seattle, and is now living near the Hood Canal bridge.
 This group usually does hikes on Sundays after a regular Sunday AM meeting in Poulsbo.